zh54321/EntraTokenAid/README.md

 #### Added
 - Experimental: Now, the OAuth code can be captured and exchanged for a token on any redirect URL.
 This expands the range of usable client IDs.
 This approach relies on a legacy built-in Windows feature, though its availability may be limited in the future.
 I'm not sure how this functions when used in conjunction with company proxies 😅.
 However, it remains the only method I can think of that avoids external dependencies like Selenium.
 Note that it is only available on Windows (tested on 10 & 11).
 Example:
 `$tokens = Invoke-Auth -ClientID 'c0d2a505-13b8-4ae0-aa9e-cddd5eab0b12' -RedirectUrl 'https://login.microsoftonline.com/common/oauth2/nativeclient'`
-- The Invoke-Auth flow now supports an *Origin* paramater which is required to authenticate with the client id of custom Single-Page-Application (SPA).
+- The Invoke-Auth flow now supports an *Origin* parameter which is required to authenticate with the client id of custom Single-Page-Application (SPA).
 Example:
-`$tokens = Invoke-Auth -ClientID '6558279b-b386-4da0-9c6b-4af9ccf94e97' -RedirectUrl 'https://MyValidrederictURL.ch' -Origin 'https://DoesNotMatter.ch'`
+`$tokens = Invoke-Auth -ClientID '6558279b-b386-4da0-9c6b-4af9ccf94e97' -RedirectUrl 'https://MyValidRedirectURL.ch' -Origin 'https://DoesNotMatter.ch'`

 #### Changed
 - Exchanging the authorization code for a token is now managed by a dedicated internal function.